miguelCyclone/bitcoinEther/README.md

 * It is uploaded to GitHub for showcase and educational purposes.
 * 2017
 * It is not intended to be use under commercial activities, please read the license file
+* It is intended to be used as a showcase and for educational purposes
 * Code is not clean

 # License